DaniGuardiola/rpc-anywhere/README.md

 If you need any of these, please [file a feature request](https://github.com/DaniGuardiola/rpc-anywhere/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.yaml) or upvote an existing one! 😄

-- Higher level built-in transports for workers, broadcast channels and browser extensions.
 - Transport: Electron ipcMain/ipcRenderer.
 - Transport: WebSockets.
+- Transport: service workers (this is already possible through the message port transport, but it's a low-level API).
 - Transport: WebRTC.
-- Transport: localStorage events (across two opened tabs of the same website).
 - Transport: HTTP(S) requests.
 - Transport: UDP.
 - Many-to-one or many-to-many connections.
 - Improved type-safety in general handlers, i.e. the function form of request handlers, the fallback request handler, and the wildcard message handler.
-- A mechanism to wait for connections (e.g. the loading of an iframe) before being able to use a transport.
+- A simplified way to wait for connections to be established in any context, like across a chain of bridged transports.
 - Runtime validation support (e.g. through zod or valibot).
 - Better error handling.
+- Support for transferable objects in transports that support it (e.g. workers).
+- Lite version with a much smaller footprint.
 - [File a feature request!](https://github.com/DaniGuardiola/rpc-anywhere/issues/new?assignees=&labels=enhancement&projects=&template=feature-request.yaml)

 ## <a name='Priorart'></a>Prior art